 If you think you have a medical issue, don’t use us or the internet to diagnose yourself.
 After all, if you do and you’re correct, you’re still going to need to see the doctor, and if you’re wrong, the time you spend being your own doctor could harm yourself!

 Nobody here at IBUSA is medically trained, and we’re certainly not doctors.
 All we ware is a bunch of life insurance agents who just happened to be good at helping individuals find and qualify for the life insurance that they’re looking for.
 So please don’t mistake any of the medical information that we talk about as medical advice because it’s not!

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Biliary Colic… that’s it!
 This brings us to our next topic, which is…

 What “rate” can I qualify for?

 Now, as you can see, there are many factors that can come into play when trying to determine what kind of “rate” an individual might qualify for after having been diagnosed with Biliary Colic.
-This is why, it’s pretty much impossible to know for sure what kind of “rate” you might be able to qualify for without first speaking with you directly.
+This is why it’s almost impossible to know for sure what kind of “rate” you might qualify for without first speaking with you directly.